Third in a series originating from my original post on oppositional defiance.

 And if you are wondering if there is anything you can do, right now to help your child, there is.
 Go and do something together that brings joy to you and your child, even for a few moments.
 It’s nutrition for the mind and body.

-I explain how all childhood professionals can (and should) support emotional development in my new book.
+I explain how all childhood providers can (and should) support emotional development in this book.